ray-islam/ray-islam.github.io/book.md

 <br>
   <br>

-“There are few disciplines that have evolved with greater velocity in the last decade, both for the better and for the worse, than Cybersecurity and Generative AI...
-Dr. Islam takes the first steps to bring clarity to with this work..."
+“There are few disciplines that have evolved with greater velocity in the last decade, both for the better and for the worse, than Cybersecurity and Generative AI... the first steps to bring clarity to with this work..."
 <b>-	Dr. Brian Dougherty,</b> Vice President of Engineering, SNAPPT.
 <br>
        <br>